-Since President Correa's January 15, 2007 initial inauguration, his administration has focused primarily on exacting electoral and governmental reforms.
+Since President Correa's January 15, 2007 initial inauguration, his administration has focused primarily on exacting significant electoral, fiscal and governmental agency reforms.
 In April 2007, a National Referendum approved the creation of a Constitutional Assembly to replace Congress.
-On September 30, 2007, Constitutional Assembly elections were held in which President Correa's Allianza Pais party ("APP") had elected 80 of the 130 members of the Constitutional Assembly, thereby giving the President a clear majority in the Assembly.
+On September 30, 2007, Constitutional Assembly elections were held in which the APP elected 80 of the 130 members of the Constitutional Assembly, thereby giving the President a clear majority in the Assembly.

-On April 18, 2008, the Constitutional Assembly of Ecuador passed into law the Mandate, which established a number of conditions and restrictions on metallic mining concessions previously issued by the Government of Ecuador (see "Significant events for the prior and current fiscal year to date").
-In September 2008, a new Constitution was approved in a National Referendum and the Constitutional Assembly disbanded and replaced by the Congressillo.
+On April 18, 2008, the Constitutional Assembly of Ecuador passed into law the Mandate, which established a number of conditions and restrictions on metallic mining concessions previously issued by the Government of Ecuador (see "Legal and regulatory framework issues affecting Ecuador's mining industry - Mandate").
+In September 2008, a new Constitution was approved in a National Referendum.
+As a result, the Constitutional Assembly was disbanded and replaced by the Congressillo.

-National elections were held in April 2009.
+National elections were held in Ecuador in April 2009.
 President Correa won 52% of the vote, 24 points ahead of the next closest presidential candidate.
-Additionally, President Correa's APP won 61 of the 124 seats within the country's new National Assembly, with the next closest party (P. Sociedad Patriotico ("PSP")) winning 22 seats.
+Additionally, the APP won 61 of the 124 seats within the country's new National Assembly, with the next closest party, the PSP, winning 22 seats.
 To date, the APP has been able to obtain an absolute majority (of 63 or more) through strategic alliances with one or more of the other Ecuador political parties.
-The PSP are on record as endorsing mining in Ecuador.
+Both the APP and the PSP are on record as endorsing mining in Ecuador.
 President Correa, and the elected National Assembly members and provincial / city officials began their 4-year terms of office on August 14, 2009 and August 4, 2009, respectively.

-According to the MNNR, the new Mining Law enacted on January 29, 2009, together with the recentlyenacted Regulations, establishes the new legal framework for mining.
-However, the terms and conditions of exploitation contracts need to be known before a determination of the potential for a feasible mining environment in Ecuador can be reasonably assured, creating some uncertainty regarding the mining industry in Ecuador.
-To date, the company's discussions with the MNNR and legal counsel have not resulted in a determination of any material impairment in the carrying value of the company's concessions as a result of the lack of defined Regulations.
+According to the MNNR, the new Mining Law enacted on January 29, 2009, together with the recently-enacted Regulations, establishes the new legal framework for mining.
+However, since the terms and conditions of exploitation contracts need to be known before a determination of the potential for a feasible mining environment in Ecuador can be reasonably assured, some uncertainty remains regarding the mining industry in Ecuador.
+To mitigate such risk, the company funds its Ecuador operations on an asneeded basis and works closely with federal and territorial governments and community groups.
+The company does not presently maintain political risk insurance for its foreign exploration and development projects.

+To date, the company's discussions with the MNNR and legal counsel have not resulted in a determination of any material impairment in the carrying value of the company's concessions.